-- Specify the IP address for the server.
+- Specify the IP address for the server. - To use the default option, press Enter.
+You can also enter a different IP address, then press Enter.
+If IP address binding is used, the server's license must be generated with this IP address as the binding. - Specify the IP address of the Management Server that controls this server.
 To use the default option, press Enter.
-You can also enter a different IP address, then press Enter. - 2) Specify the IP address of the Management Server that controls this server.
-To use the default option, press Enter.
 You can also enter a different IP address, then press Enter.
-If there are multiple Management Servers, enter the IP addresses as a comma-separated list.

-- Specify the port on which the Log Server receives data.
+If there are multiple Management Servers, enter the IP addresses as a comma-separated list. - Specify the port on which the Log Server receives data.
 To use the default option, press Enter.
-You can also enter a different port, then press Enter. - 4) To install the server as a service, enter y.
-Otherwise, enter n.
-When installed as a service, the server starts automatically. - 5) Specify the directory for storing log files.To use the default option, press Enter.
+You can also enter a different port, then press Enter. - 4) To install the server as a service, enter Y. Otherwise, enter N. When installed as a service, the server starts automatically. - Specify the directory for storing log files.
+To use the default option, press Enter.
 You can also enter a different directory, then press Enter.